aptos-labs/aptos-core/config/README.md

 - Verifying that default filename assumptions are maintained

-Several of the defaults in the configurations, in particular paths and addresses, have dependencies outside the Diem code base.
-These tests serve as a reminder that there may be rammifications from breaking these tests, which may impact production deployments.
+Several of the defaults in the configurations, in particular paths and addresses, have dependencies outside the codebase.
+These tests serve as a reminder that there may be ramifications from breaking these tests, which may impact production deployments.

 The test configs currently live in `src/config/test_data`.